jojohannsen/suffixtree/readme.md

 Selects a sequence of values from a data source, referenced as a outgoing edge of one Node and an incoming edge of another Node.

+### Suffix Tree Construction

+Each value added to the tree is added in constant time, allowing a tree size N to be constructed in O(n) time.

+### Suffix Tree Queries

+Suffix trees provide constant time responses to queries showing the location of an arbitrary sequence of values.
+First the tree is traversed down the sequence of values, then the subtree is traversed (or precalculated) to show the location of each value in the original sequence.